Moulberry/Graphite/README.md

 # TODO

 - [ ] Complete `protocol` with all 1.19.1 Minecraft packets
-- [ ] Command dispatch system
+- [x] Command dispatch system
 - [ ] Viewable objects (entities)
 - [ ] Allow multiple players to connect (and see each other)
 - [ ] Allow chunk/world modification

 # Subprojects

-- `binary`: zero-copy serialization
+- `example_server`: example server using various Graphite components
+- `server`: the minecraft server. entities, chunks, players, all that good stuff
 - `concierge`: component that accepts new connections, handles status and login.
 Can be used to create proxies, servers, etc.
-- `example_server`: example server using various Graphite components
+- `protocol`: the minecraft protocol
 - `net`: networking components and utilities
-- `protocol`: the minecraft protocol
-- `server`: the minecraft server. entities, chunks, players, all that good stuff
+- `binary`: zero-copy serialization
+- `command`: command dispatch and low-level creation
+- `command_derive`: attribute macro to easily create commands
 - `sticky`: collection(s) that guarantee the memory-location of its contents

 # Warning